Career Opportunities

 Required Skills/Abilities:

-• Friendly and professional telephone manner.
+• Communication: Excellent verbal, oral, and written communication skills; friendly and professional telephone manner.

 Education and Experience: